misener/CBC-Radio-unpublished-ID-fetcher/README.md

-Fetch unpublished IDs from MPX for CBC Radio audio
+Unpublished ID fetcher
 ================================

-A simple Python script to fetch unpublished IDs from MPX.
+A simple Python script to fetch unpublished media IDs from MPX.